Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

-\textit{Evidence for extensive spatio-temporal chaos (ESTC)} Fig.~\ref{fig:fig4}(a) presents a cumulative average of the growth rate of a perturbed state (details see \cite{SM}), which converges to a positive value corresponding to the largest Lyapunov exponent.
-In the supplement \cite{SM} we show that the velocity-velocity correlations are short-ranged and that the energy spectrum is broad, which are strong hints for ESTC.
-The strongest support for ESTC comes from the observation that the chaotic state can be decomposed into weakly coupled chaotic areas of the size of the instability length-scale that we identified above.
+{Complementary evidence} for ESTC comes from the observation that the chaotic state can be decomposed into weakly coupled chaotic areas of the size of the instability length-scale that we identified above.
 For this purpose we implemented a master-slave protocol as described in the context of synchronization of chaotic PDEs and turbulence~\cite{kocarev1997synchronizing,lalescu2013synchronization,karimi2012length}.
-As in the set up for the Lyapunov exponent, we prepare for unperturbed and perturbed states, which are referred to as master and slave states, respectively.
-We introduce a circular region~({\it free core}) of radius $r_{\rm core}$ (see Fig.~\ref{fig:fig4}(b)) and impose an additional uni-directional coupling: the slave state evolves independently of the master state inside the free core, but is attracted toward the master state outside the free core (see Sec.
-X of \cite{SM}).
-If $r_{\rm core}$ is smaller than the chaotic length scale, the slave state within the free core gets enslaved by the field outside the free core, i.e., master state.
+As in the set up for the Lyapunov exponent, we prepare unperturbed and perturbed states, which are referred to as master and slave states, respectively.
+We introduce a circular region~({\it free core}) of radius $r_{\rm core}$ (see Fig.~\ref{fig:fig4}(b)) and impose an additional uni-directional coupling: the slave state evolves independently of the master state inside the free core, but is attracted toward the master state outside the free core.
+If $r_{\rm core}$ is smaller than the chaotic length scale, the slave state within the free core gets enslaved by the field outside the free core, i.e., the master state.
 Otherwise, the slave state develops its own chaotic evolution.
 Figures~\ref{fig:fig4}(d) and \ref{fig:fig4}(e) illustrate these two cases for a small and a large $r_{\rm core}$, respectively.
 This behavior is quantified by a mismatch $E_{\rm core}(t)$, defined as a relative deviation between the master and slave states within the free core~(see \cite{SM}), shown in Fig.~\ref{fig:fig4}(f): for small cores the mismatch decays to zero, whereas for sufficiently large cores it remains finite at long times.
 The crossover occurring at $r_{\rm core}\sim 10$ identifies a finite chaotic length scale, beyond which different regions behave as independent chaotic subsystems.
-Together with positive maximal Lyapunov exponent, the finite correlation length, the broad energy spectrum, the extensive Floquet-spectrum and the finite chaotic length scale provide direct dynamical evidence that the large-scale kinetic state is an ESTC state.
+The corresponding diameter agrees with the system size $L\simeq 22$ above which $N_+^{\rm Lya}$ exhibits extensive scaling.
+Together with the diagnostics above, this consistency indicates that the large-scale kinetic state exhibits ESTC.